-Accessible Academics is a not-for-profit agency that advocates for and provides life, academic, and job skill support to people with disabilities transition from high school, to college or trade school, to independence.
+Accessible Academics is a not-for-profit agency that advocates for inclusion and supports people with disabilities to become independent.

 Dedicated to Helping Students with Disabilities

 When the transition program Anne Showers worked for left Buffalo, she had a choice: relocate or create.
 Thankfully, she chose the latter.
 Accessible Academics was initially created to ensure her caseload of students did not have to drop their education or go home, so that they could graduate with an education that would serve them for life.
-Fast forward a few years and Accessible Academic’s mission has evolved into something far greater.
+Fast forward and Accessible Academic’s mission has evolved into something far greater.

 Anne recognized that there were limited post-secondary transition programs in Western New York available at no or low cost to students with disabilities.
 Often, students were expected to rely only on the reasonable accommodations provided on the college campus, when they required greater support in high school.
 Most Medicaid-funded programs divide support amongst different staff members, making it confusing for the very students they serve.
 Other transition programs limit students to only auditing classes, preventing them from gaining qualifications which could open so many doors in adult life, or were college-specific, restricting access to other institutions.
 Accessible Academics could serve a community of students who were being failed by the education system.